jasonkhadka/jasonkhadka.github.io/README.md

-Webpage created with Jekyll for Jason Khadka based on bootstrap
+Webpage created with Jekyll based on bootstrap

 # License
 The contents of this repository are licensed under the [Apache